henrychanws/henrychanws/README.md

 - 👋 Hi, I’m @henrychanws
 - 👀 I’m interested in machine learing and robotics.
-- 🌱 I’m currently learning information theory, federated learning or even triboelectric nanogenerators.
+- 🌱 I’m currently learning information theory, federated learning and reinforcement learning.
-- 💞️ I’m looking to collaborate on any project related to my interest.
+- 💞️ I’m looking to collaborate on any project related to my interest but am open-minded to ML applications in other research areas.
 - 📫 How to reach me thorugh email henrychanws@qq.com/ henrychan.ws@gmail.com

 <!---